greggannicott/dotfiles/readme.md

 # Requirements

+## GNU Stow

 Before using this, you must first install GNU Stow.
+This is used to handle the symbolic links.

 On MacOS this can be performed using `brew`:

 ```zsh
 brew install stow
 ```

+## Oh My Zsh!

+Required for the `.zshrc` file.

 # Maintaining